-Situations may exist where you have not used your chainsaw for years, you may wonder if it is still going to be functional as before.
+Situations may exist where you have not used your chainsaw for years; you may wonder if it will still be functional as before.
 Here are some of the steps you should not take before starting out.

 - Replace old parts.

-- Clean saw throughly.
+- Clean saw thoroughly.
 Clean gunk, spark plugs, tension chain.

-- Replace Fuel: The old fuel and oil, mix may have dried up already, if not discard and replace with fresh fuel.
+- Replace Fuel: The old fuel and oil mix may have dried up already; if not, discard and replace it with fresh fuel.

 - Service chainsaw if necessary.

 Because of the frigid temperature, starting chainsaws in cold weather could be pretty tough.
 With the following tips, you will find it easier to start out.